BRMatt/phpnw11-making-your-views-stupid/notes.md

 However there are lots of little bits of logic that creep into templates.
-Things such as working out how many news items to display in a sidebar or which parser should be used to render the user's post all make it harder to re-use templates and keep them simple for modification down the line.
+Things such as working out how many news items to display in a sidebar or which parser should be used to render the user's post all make it harder to re-use templates and keep them simple for maintaining down the line.

 This kind of logic doesn't really belong in your model (because it's related to how the app looks, not how it works) and doesn't belong in your controller (because